 I guess the classical recipe is this one: you should fry an onion with thinly sliced potatoes, then add them to eggs and fry the mixture.
 Sounds simple, doesn’t it? 🙂 But please, don’t just listen to me, watch a video before you cook it 🙂

 Yeah, I know how it sounds 🙂 While I had doubts ordering the oxtail stew, the thing with this one is that I just could not understand what it was 🙂 English is not my mother tongue, and I speak Spanish much worse than English, so I simply had no idea what it was 🙂 But the word ‘veal’ made me think that this was something healthy 🙂 Well, when it came to my table and I tasted it, I realised immediately what it was 🙂 Still, I do not regret ordering it as it turned out to be delicious.
 Just keep in mind that it is spicy as well.
-I am not sure how well spread it is, I remember seeing it in Cordoba only.
+I am not sure how wide spread it is, I remember seeing it in Cordoba only.

 I still don’t know why I ordered pork cheeks 🙂 Unlike the anchovies I mention above, the cheeks had a strong acidic taste of vinegar – well, at least to my taste – so I am glad they serve it with bread in Salamanca.
 In addition, they were mixed with onions and peppers: vegetables are always nice 🙂